Differences between BSE vs NSE

 Both BSE vs NSE are popular choices in the market; let us discuss some of the major differences:

-- BSE or Bombay Stock Exchange is the oldest stock exchange in Asia and was established in 1875 whereas NSE or National Stock Exchange had been incorporated in 1992.
-NSE was the first stock exchange in the country which provides a modern, fully automated electronic trading system (screen-based).
+- BSE, or Bombay Stock Exchange, is the oldest stock exchange in Asia and was established in 1875, whereas NSE, or National Stock Exchange, was incorporated in 1992.
+NSE was the first stock exchange in the country that provided a modern, fully automated electronic trading system (screen-based).

-- Sensex is the benchmark index of BSE of top 30 companies whereas Nifty or Nifty 50 is the benchmark index of NSE of top 50 companies.
+- Sensex is the benchmark index of BSE of the top 30 companies, whereas Nifty or Nifty 50 is the benchmark index of NSE of the top 50 companies.

-- As on 31st March 2018, the Total market capitalization of BSE is approx. US$ 2.3 whereas the total market capitalization of NSE is approx. US$ 2.27 trillion.
+- As of 31st March 2018, the Total market capitalization of BSE is approx. US$ 2.3, whereas the total market capitalization of NSE is approx. US$ 2.27 trillion.

-- NSE is having an established Derivatives Market whereas BSE is very new to the Directives Market.
+- NSE has an established Derivatives Market, whereas BSE is new to the Directives Market.

-- Electronic exchange system was first introduced by NSE in 1992 whereas the electronic system, BOLT, came into existence in NSE in the year 1995.
+- The electronic exchange system was first introduced by the NSE in 1992, whereas the electronic system, BOLT, came into existence in the NSE in 1995.

-- BSE is the 10th largest stock exchange in the world whereas NSE ranks 11th in the world.
+- BSE is the 10th largest stock exchange in the world, whereas NSE ranks 11th.

 BSE vs NSE Compariosn Table